 Larry Rodness was born in Toronto, Canada and lived there until he moved to Los Angeles with his family in the early sixties.
 Much of the material for his first novel, “Today I Am A Man”, comes from the three years he lived there, after which, he and his family returned to Canada.

 Richard Rose hails from Kokomo, Indiana.
-Paper routes, basketball, and too many greasy French fries gave way to a BA in English from Wabash College.
-After 3 1/2 years on the East/West German border, courtesy of Uncle Sam, Richard began a long career as a First V.P. with a major investment firm in Chicago, where he did market reports on TV and radio.
-Richard’s wife and true love, Kay, supports his passion for writing, which includes novels and screenplays.
-She also keeps him healthy: No more greasy French fries!
+Teen dances, basketball and too many greasy French fries gave way to a BA at Wabash College.
+After a tour of duty fighting the Cold War on the East/West German border, Richard began a long career as a First V.P. with a major investment firm in Chicago, where he did market reports on TV and radio.
+Richard’s wife and true love, Kay, supports his passion for writing, which includes short stories, novels and screenplays.
+She also keeps him healthy.
+No more greasy French fries.